khchan123/stable-diffusion-webui-ec2/README.md

 A quickstart automation to deploy AUTOMATIC1111 [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with AWS EC2.

 The CloudFormation template deploys an EC2 instance in your AWS environment.
 The [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) will install and configure Stable Diffusion WebUI automatically at launch.
-The one-click deployment takes around 20 minutes.
+The one-click deployment takes around 20 minutes to complete.

 ## Overview

 - A GPU-based EC2 instance

-  - Running on AMI: `Deep Learning AMI GPU PyTorch 1.13.1 (Ubuntu 20.04) 20230530`
+  - AMI: `Deep Learning AMI GPU PyTorch 1.13.1 (Ubuntu 20.04) 20230530`
-  - Associated with static public IP address (Elastic IP)
+  - static public IP address (Elastic IP)
-  - Instance store configured as swap volumes
+  - swap volumes from instance store
-  - Security group allows only whitelist IP range (CIDR) to access
+  - security group allows only whitelist IP CIDR to access

 - Auto install stable-diffusion-webui and run as a systemctl service